Calvindd2f/TechBlog/src/content/blog/template-post-reference.md

 ---
-title: 'CB test'
+title: template-post-reference
-description: 'Lorem ipsum dolor sit amet'
+description: Lorem ipsum dolor sit amet
-pubDate: 'Jul 22 2022'
+pubDate: Nov 1 2019
-heroImage: '/blog-placeholder-2.jpg'
+heroImage: /blog-placeholder-2.jpg
 ---

 The markdown file needs the properties title,desc,pubdate and an image - cannot be null for the image but there are placeholders available.